CDRT/mk_docs/docs/guides/ldmm/ldmm_top.md

 ```Find-LnvMachineType -ModelName 'ThinkPad P1 Gen 5'```
 ```Find-LnvMachineType -ModelName 'ThinkPad P1 '```

+!!! info ""
-?> A space after the model name such as 'ThinkPad P1 ' will limit the search to ThinkPad P1 models and not include ThinkPad P15 or ThinkPad P16 models.
+    A space after the model name such as 'ThinkPad P1 ' will limit the search to ThinkPad P1 models and not include ThinkPad P15 or ThinkPad P16 models.
 Likewise, use 'ThinkPad X1 ' to search for ThinkPad X1 Carbon and Yoga models and exclude ThinkPad X13 models.

 ### Find-LnvModel